outscale/butterfly/README.md

 ![Butterfly execution](https://osu.eu-west-2.outscale.com/jerome.jutteau/16d1bc0517de5c95aa076a0584b43af6/butterfly.svg)

-Butterfly binds a dedicated NIC to send/receive VXLAN packets and binds a socket (default: tcp) to listen to queries on it's API.
-If you use a DPDK compatible card, you won't be able to access API through it.
+Butterfly binds a dedicated NIC to send/receive VXLAN packets and binds a socket (default: tcp) to listen to queries on its API.
+If you use a DPDK compatible card, you won't be able to access the API through it.

 # Installing Butterfly

 The easiest way to install Butterfly is to download and install a package from [git releases](https://github.com/outscale/butterfly/releases).
-You can also build yourself butterfly (as shown in the next section) and run `make install`
+You can also build Butterfly yourself (as shown in the next section) and run `make install` .

-# Build Butterfly
+# Building Butterfly

-This build procedure has been tested on a fresh Centos7.
+This building procedure has been tested on a fresh Centos7.

-First, install some dependencies (jemalloc need manual installation):
+First, install some dependencies (jemalloc needs manual installation):
 ```
 $ sudo yum update -y
 $ sudo yum install -y gcc-c++ glibc-devel glib2-devel libtool libpcap-devel automake kernel-headers make git cmake kernel-devel unzip zlib-devel wget libstdc++-static